thunderbird/thunderbird-accounts/README.md

 # Thunderbird Accounts

+**Note: Thunderbird Accounts is still in active development and is not ready for any active use.**

 This project uses [uv](https://github.com/astral-sh/uv).

 Thunderbird Accounts is a Django 5.1 application.
 Please read up on Django before diving in.